 Linux Server Applications

-A server application is software that provides services to clients.
-It could be a web server provided we services or an FTP Server providing file transfer services to clients.
+A server application is a software that provides services to clients.
+It could be a web server providing web services or an FTP Server providing file transfer services to clients.

 Web Services